oktadev/okta-blog/_source/_posts/2020-08-26-react-hooks.md

 {% img blog/react-hooks/okta-create-spa-choice.png alt:"Register a new single-page app with Okta" width:"800" %}{: .center-image }

 On the following screen, you can edit the application settings.
 For React applications running in developer mode, the port number should be 3000.
 You also need to change the base URI to `http://localhost:3000`.
 Finally, set the **Login redirect URI** to `http://localhost:3000/callback`.

 Once you have completed the form, you will be given a **Client ID**.
 This needs to be pasted into your JavaScript code.

 {% img blog/react-hooks/okta-react-settings.png alt:"Settings for the React single-page app" width:"700" %}{: .center-image }
+-->
+{% include setup/cli.md type="spa" loginRedirectUri="http://localhost:3000/callback" %}

+Take note of the **Client ID**.
+This needs to be pasted into your JavaScript code.

 To make use of Okta in your React app, open the terminal in your project directory, and install the Okta React SDK with the React router by running the following commands.